2054 Ocean St, Marshfield, MA 02050, USA

 Owned By: Town of Marshfield

 Originally constructed 1646 when it was known as Otter Bridge.
-Sometimes the adjacent banks are used as a canoe launch, but there is now a better launch site downstream at the Francis Keville Footbridge.
+There is no historic marker.
+In the past, the adjacent banks were used as a canoe launch, but there is now a much better launch site downstream at the Francis Keville Footbridge.

 Features